-- MUS 551 Applied Music I, Voice 1 credit hr. - MUS 552 Applied Music II, Voice 1 credit hr. - MUS 553 Advanced Vocal Diction 2 credit hours.
-A survey course dealing with the pronunciation and enunciation of English, Italian, French, German, Latin and Afro-American Dialects. - MUS 559-560 French Horn 1 credit hr. - MUS 561-562 Trumpet 1 credit hr. - MUS 563 Advanced Brass Techniques 2 credit hours. - MUS 571 Applied Music I, Clarinet 1 credit hr. - MUS 572 Applied Music II, Clarinet 1 credit hr. - MUS 573 Advanced Woodwind Techniques 2 credit hours. - MUS 581 Applied Music I, Percussion 1 credit hr. - MUS 582 Applied Music II, Percussion 1 credit hr. - MUS 583 & 584 Tuba 1 credit hr. - MUS 589-590 Trombone 1 credit hr. - MUS Advanced String Techniques 3 credit hours.
-Each of these courses is designed to instruct and strengthen instrumental teachers in performance, pedagogical skills, acoustics and literature. - MUS 595 Internship 5 credit hours.
+- MUS 589 Applied Music II, Trombone 1 credit hour.
+In the applied music courses, basic technical principles are stressed in accordance with the student's current performance ability on the trombone.
+Strategies are chosen or designed thereafter to escalate technical competence developmentally, to maximize the student's growth and technical proficiency, musical understanding, expressive performance, and musical taste.
+The same degree of learning strategies is utilized in the areas of acquaintance with stylistic characteristics, musical chronology, and composer variety.
+Prerequisites: None. - MUS 593 Advanced String Techniques 2 credit hours.
+Each of these courses is designed to instruct and strengthen instrumental teachers in performance, pedagogical skills, acoustics and literature.
+Prerequisites: None. - MUS 595 Internship 5 credit hours.
 There are multiple internship courses based on the specific content area.
 This course entails one semester of full-time teaching under the immediate direction of cooperating teachers and university supervisors in the P-12 public schools.
 A fee for the edTPA portfolio assessment is proposed for candidates to purchase who are enrolled in the internship course (student teaching).
 The Alabama State Department of Education is requiring the edTPA assessment starting September 01, 2018 for teacher candidates to receive certification.
 The cost for the edTPA portfolio submission to Pearson is \$300.00.
 Prerequisites: Candidates must be enrolled in the internship.
 Corequisites: Submit edTPA and MUS 596. - MUS 596 Graduate Seminar 1 credit hour.
 This course is designed to assist candidates with preparation and submission for evaluation of edTPA Portfolios.
 Prerequisites: Completion of all program courses and MUS 595. - MUS 610 Survey of Music Theory 3 credit hours.
 A review of harmony and concepts of form with a goal toward analysis, improving aural skills in the classroom and arranging. - MUS 611 Analytical Techniques 3 credit hours.
 An intensive examination of how musical elements and concepts of sonata form are used in Classical and Romantic compositions.
 Prerequisites: MUS 610. - MUS 612 Analytical Techniques 3 credit hours.
 An intensive examination of how musical elements and concepts of sonata form are used in Classical and Romantic compositions.
 Prerequisites: MUS 610. - MUS 620 Survey of Music History 3 credit hours.
 A general survey of the History of music from antiquity to the present. - MUS 621 History of Musical Styles 3 credit hours.
 An in-depth examination of music from 1600 to 1860.
 Prerequisites: MUS 620.